-Applicants should submit an original research proposal for a project which will include field campaigns operating from the Princess Elisabeth Antarctica station (located in Dronning Maud Land in East Antarctica at 71.57°S 23.20°E) during two austral summers (2014–15 and 2015–16).
+Applicants should submit an original research proposal for a project which will include field campaigns operating from the Princess Elisabeth Antarctica station (located in Dronning Maud Land in East Antarctica at 71.57°S 23.20°E).

-Specifics concerning the eligibility criteria and selection procedures are detailed in the information file in the application package.
+Specifics concerning the eligibility criteria and selection procedures for the 2014 Call for Proposals are detailed in the information file in the application package.

 Questions?
 Contact Us!

-If you have any questions about the application procedure, the financial aspects, the facilities at the station and research environment, or anything else, we encourage you to contact us at: firstname.lastname@example.org
+If you have any questions about the InBev-Baillet Latour Antarctica Fellowship, we encourage you to contact us at: firstname.lastname@example.org

 Previous laureates of the InBev-Baillet Latour Antarctica Fellowship have been:

 - 2012: German glaciologist Dr. Reinhard Drews, based at the Glaciology Laboratory at the Université Libre de Bruxelles (ULB), received the grant for the Be:Wise research project, which investigates how the potential disintegration of Antarctic floating ice shelves could contribute to increased ice flow from inland glaciers, and a resulting rise in global sea levels.

 - 2010: Dr. Steven Goderis from the Department of Geology at the Vrije Universiteit Brussel (VUB) received the grant for his Micrometa project, which aims to gain better insight into the origin and the evolution of planets and our solar system through the study of micrometeorites.